The Cowboy Way

 Mud Bog Races: Down and Dirty

 the top draws at the Fair in Delta, along with the pie-eating competition.
+This fair is held near the end of July.

 The Galloping Glacier